ngesa254/Intel-AI-Workshop/AI 101/README.md

 🐍 💻 Learn about the basics of AI, typical workflows, and opportunities for AI developers.

+### What Exactly is AI?

+The key to machine intelligence is that it must be able to sense, reason, and act, then adapt based on experience.

+Sense—Identify and recognize meaningful objects or concepts in the midst of vast data.
+Is that a stoplight?
+Is it a tumor or normal tissue?

+Reason—Understand the larger context, and make a plan to achieve a goal.
+If the goal is to avoid a collision, the car must calculate the likelihood of a crash based on vehicle behaviors, proximity, speed, and road conditions.

+Act—Either recommend or directly initiate the best course of action.
+Based on vehicle and traffic analysis, it may brake, accelerate, or prepare safety mechanisms.

+Adapt—Finally, we must be able to adapt algorithms at each phase based on experience, retraining them to be ever more intelligent.
+Autonomous vehicle algorithms should be re-trained to recognize more blind spots, factor new variables into the context, and adjust actions based on previous incidents.

 ### Contributing

 I would ❤️  some contributions from other authors here.
 Just follow these steps